 Innovating the supply chain process and efficiency

-As a supply chain manager, you’ll come in at a higher level than supply chain analysts, usually with the expectation that you have managerial skills to lead a team and implement cost-cutting strategies.
-You can expect to earn a median annual salary of $77,030, according to the US Bureau of Labor Statistics [1].
+As a supply chain manager, you’ll come in at a higher level than supply chain analysts, with the expectation that you can lead a team and implement cost-cutting strategies.
+You can expect to earn a median annual salary of $77,030, according to the US Bureau of Labor Statistics (BLS) [1].

 Network design planning